wallarm/product-documentation/docs/4.6/fast/operations/test-policy/fuzzer-internals.md

 ![!Anomaly description][img-anomaly-description]

-{% collapse title="Fuzzer operation example" %}
+??? info "Fuzzer operation example"
     Let the payload size of 250 bytes [replace](fuzzer-configuration.md#payloads-section) the first 250 bytes of some point value.

     In these conditions, the fuzzer creates two requests to send all known anomalous bytes: one with the payload of 250 bytes and another with the payload of 5 bytes.

     The initial point value in the baseline request will be modified as follows:

     * If the value is longer than 250 bytes: initially the first 250 bytes of the value will be replaced by 250 bytes of the payload, then the first 250 bytes will be replaced by 5 bytes of the payload.
     * If the value is shorter than 250 bytes: initially the value will be fully replaced by 250 bytes of the payload, then the value will be fully replaced by 5 bytes of the payload.

     Suppose that the 5 bytes `ABCDE` payload replaced the first 250 bytes of the long point value `_250-bytes-long-head_qwerty` and caused an anomaly.
 In other words, test request with the point value `ABCDEqwerty` caused an anomaly.

     In this case the fuzzer will create 5 additional requests to check  each byte with the following point values:

     * `Aqwerty`
     * `Bqwerty`
     * `Cqwerty`
     * `Dqwerty`
     * `Eqwerty`

     One or more such requests will cause an anomaly again and the fuzzer will form the list of detected anomalous bytes, for example: `A`, `C`.
-{% endcollapse %}

  Next, you can get information about the [fuzzing configuration][doc-fuzzer-configuration] and the description of rules that define whether the anomaly was found.